Macauley Southam-Hales: Career

+Fleetwood Town

 After playing for Cardiff City and Barry Town United, Southam-Hales signed for Fleetwood Town in January 2019.
 In January 2020 he moved on loan to Hartlepool United.
 After returning to Fleetwood following the loan spell, Southam-Hales was a late substitute in the League One play-off tie against Wycombe Wanderers.

+Stockport County

 In September 2020, Southam-Hales signed for National League side Stockport County.
 In December 2022 he was injured during a FA Cup match; footage of the incident was used by the Football Association in a TikTok, for which they later apologised.
 He was given the all clear after going to hospital.
 The Professional Footballers Association called for changes to safety rules following the incident.
+In February 2024, Southam-Hales suffered a rupture to his patella tendon, ruling him out for up to nine months.
+In May 2024, he signed a new one-year deal.

+Following the conclusion of the 2024–25 season, the club confirmed that they were still in conversation with Southam-Hales regarding a new contract.
+On 20 June, it was confirmed that he would depart the club at the end of the month following the expiration of his contract.

+Bristol Rovers

+Later that month it was announced that he would join Bristol Rovers on 1 July 2025, on a free transfer.